 While these are the general suggestions from us, we have also tried to collate some specialist opinion on the topic and in doing so have talked to a couple of industry experts.

-He shared some interesting and effective tips –
+He shared some interesting and effective tips for job seekers –

 1. Create your mind and take a closer look at the short term: